( Este documento también está disponible en español )

 To test whether laminations in a transformer vibrate, a suggestion is to insert a paper sheet between them.
 If it's possible, then it could be emitting hard noise (45 to 50 dB).
 The farther the laminations are, the more noise they emit.

 I think that replacing underdimensioned monitor components is a very good proposal to improve the monitor's health, although it can be a bit risky for non-experts.
 A tutorial about this would be helpful.

 I don't know if I will be able to solve it, but at least I want to document my experience so every other person with the same problem can find a bit of information.
-I promise writing a complete, easy tutorial if I can grasp the cause of the problem and its solution.
+I maintain this article and I want to make it simpler and complete.

 Research hasn't finished, but if may know the cause of this problem with the buzzing, you can write me (in Spanish, Esperanto, English, Catalan or German): n142857-at-gmail.com